 Chris Webb is an independent consultant specialising in Analysis Services, MDX, PowerPivot and DAX.
-He is a co-author of "SQL Server Analysis Services 2012: The BISM Tabular Model",
+He is the author of "Power Query for Power BI and Excel" and a co-author of "SQL Server Analysis Services 2012: The BISM Tabular Model",

-"Expert Cube Development with SQL Server 2008 Analysis Services", and "MDX Solutions with Microsoft SQL Server Analysis Services 2005 and Hyperion Essbase", and blogs at http://cwebbbi.wordpress.com/
+"Expert Cube Development with SQL Server 2008 Analysis Services", and "MDX Solutions with Microsoft SQL Server Analysis Services 2005 and Hyperion Essbase".
+He blogs at http://cwebbbi.wordpress.com/

-Chris Webb has submitted a session for SQLBits 12, although the agenda hasn't been chosen yet.
+Chris Webb has submitted 3 sessions for SQLBits XIV, although the agenda hasn't been chosen yet.
 See all submitted sessions

 This session will show you how to build aggregations in Analysis Services 2008 that are useful for the queries you're actually running